-Andy DeVito, Dale Murphy, Bill Dodge, and Ron Barnett joined trip leader Greg Welker for four days of mainly sunny paddling May 12-15, 2007, on the eastern shore of Virginia, in the Chesapeake Bay and among Atlantic Ocean barrier islands.
-We camped at Kiptopeke State Park (nice) on the Bay, just south of Cape Charles, and took day paddles.
-Three of the paddles are described in Andrea J. Nolan's excellent book, Sea Kayaking Virginia.
+Andy DeVito, Dale Murphy, Bill Dodge, and Ron Barnett joined trip leader Greg Welker for four days of mainly sunny paddling May 12-15,2007 on the eastern shore of Virginia in the Chesapeake Bay and among Atlantic Ocean barrier islands.
+We camped at Kiptopeke State Park (nice) on the Bay just south of Cape Charles and took day paddles.
+Three of the paddles are described in Andrea J. Nolan's excellent book "Sea Kayaking Virginia."

-in Cape Charles, a terminus for the former ferry service that ran across the mouth of the Bay to mainland Virginia and back and before construction of the present 20-mile bridge-tunnel.
-We checked out the town, the local kayak outfitter, the burgers at an Irish pub, and then headed for the park to set up camp.
-When the others did not arrive after a period of waiting, we went for a 10mile paddle.
-We launched from the park and paddled north, hugging the shore to cut a brisk northeast wind, to undeveloped Elliot's Creek.
+Ron and Greg arrived late morning on Day 1 and met by chance in Cape Charles a terminus for the former ferry service that ran the mouth of the Bay to mainland Virginia and back and before construction of the present 20-mile bridge-tunnel.
+We checked-out the town, the local kayak outfitter, the burgers at an Irish pub, and then headed for the park to setup camp.
+When the others did not arrive after a period of waiting we went for a 10 mile paddle.
+We launched from the park and paddled north hugging the shore to cut a brisk northeastern wind to undeveloped Elliot's Creek.
 We explored there in a grand silence that was in sharp contrast to the windy Bay.
 The eastern shore of VA is known for its many varieties of birds.
-We were not disappointed as we saw eagles, pelicans, snowy egrets, herons, loons, and large aggregates of mystery shore birds.
+We were not disappointed as we saw eagles, pelicans, snowy, herons, loons, and large aggregates of mystery shore birds.
 On returning to camp Andy, Dale and Bill greeted us.